Lilian Garis

-Lilian Cleo Garis, born Lilian Cleo McNamara (20 October 1873 – 19 April 1954), was an American author who wrote hundreds of books of juvenile fiction between around 1915 and the early 1940s.
+Lilian C. Garis, born Lilian C. McNamara (20 October 1873 – 19 April 1954), was an American author who wrote hundreds of books of juvenile fiction between around 1915 and the early 1940s.
 Prior to this, she was the first female reporter for the Newark Evening News in New Jersey.
 Garis and her husband, Howard R. Garis, were possibly the most prolific children's authors of the early 20th century.